pgiambuzzi/INF502/PA1.md

 # need file exception: opening or saving a file, anything that deals with files
 # need exceptions for input values: wrong type

-# for max chain, subtract one point for each that does not match when going from one pair to the next

-# for inputs, define all in beginning and then add those as your args for the functions in your main function

-# original sequences used incase i need to troubleshoot:
-# GAAAGACTCCAACGTTAGGCGGACATCTGC
-# AATTCTGGTCATTCAGTTTATTCTCTGTGA

-# ask why this isnt working.
+# Main function that queries the user for their sequence file names, approach, and number of shifts.
+# depending on the input for approach, the function will either calculate the max score or max chain
 def main():
-    file_1 = input("Type the file name of your first sequence: ")
-    file_2 = input("Type the file name of your second sequence: ")
-    shift = input("Set the maximum number of base pair shifts: ") approach = input("Would you like to calculate the max score (1) or max chain (2)?: ") if approach == 1:
+    file_1 = input("Type the file name of your first sequence: ")  # asks the user to provide the name of their first sequence file file_2 = input("Type the file name of your second sequence: ")  # asks the user to provide the name of their second sequence file shift = int(input("Set the maximum number of base pair shifts: "))  # asks the user for the max number of shifts allowed, but we have to ensure python reads the input as an integer rather than a string approach = int(input("Would you like to calculate the max score (1) or max chain (2)?: "))  # asks the user to select whether they want to calculate the max score or the max chain from the sequences they have provided.
+Again, me must convert the user's input to an integer if approach == 1:
         max_score(shift)
     elif approach == 2: